Dwarf Athletic Association of America: National Dwarf Games

 The National Dwarf Games is a yearly amateur competition organized by the DAAA (and local organizations) and only open to little people.
 Athletes are divided on the basis of age, gender, and functional ability classifications.
 There are also events for ages 8–15, but these are meant to emphasize the achievement of personal best.
 Also, youth seven and under can participate in special (non-competitive) programs where everybody wins.
 In 2007, the National Dwarf Games were held in Seattle, Washington, in conjunction with the 2007 Little People of America conference.

 World Dwarf Games

 The World Dwarf Games are an international competition (similar to the Paralympics) that allows little people to compete at an international level.
 The games are held every four years at locations around the world.
 Athletes that have shown outstanding athleticism during the National Dwarf Games are chosen to participate in the World Dwarf Games.

 The World Dwarf Games were first held in Chicago in 1993 and were hosted by the DCCC.
 During this inaugural games, the International Dwarf Athletic Federation (IDAF) was conceived.
 Since then, the World Dwarf Games have been held every four years at cities around the world.
-The 2017 World Dwarf Games took place in Guelph, Canada.